On Efficient Variants of Segment Anything Model: A Survey: Efficient Variants of SAM

 where \(M^T, M^S, M^{GT}\) refers to the predicted masks of the teacher, the student and the ground truth mask respectively.
 An extra strategy named Hard Prompt Sampling is adopted to sample prompts from areas with prediction failure to make the model focus more on image's hard regions.

 \textbf{(ii) CNN-based Encoders} Researchers from NVIDIA introduced a new SAM variant, NanoSAM \cite{nanosam}, based on MobileSAM.
 It is designed to achieve real-time performance on NVIDIA Jetson Orin platforms using NVIDIA TensorRT.
 NanoSAM replaces the ViT-based encoder with a pure convolutional network, specifically ResNet18 \cite{he2016deep}, while retaining the other components from MobileSAM.
 NanoSAM is distilled from MobileSAM, and both models are retrained with TensorRT for optimized performance.
 The image encoder of MobileSAM is optimized with FP32 precision, whereas NanoSAM's image encoder is built using FP16 precision for faster execution.
 Inference latency results on Jetson Orin Nano and Jetson AGX Orin demonstrate that NanoSAM is 5x faster than MobileSAM, with minimal accuracy loss.
 Very recently, a similar work, which builds up an ultra light-weight variant based on the U-Net architecture, named PicoSAM2~\cite{bonazzi2025picosam2}, has successfully deployed SAM on Sony IMX500 (a camera sensor with 8MB memory limit.
+Its successor PicoSAM3~\cite{bonazzi2026picosam3} further improves the performance by introducing architectural enhancements and employing distillation from SAM3.

 {Due to MobileSAM with TinyViT as backbone still encounters challenges on resource-constrained devices,} Wang et al. \cite{wang2023repvit} developed an novel efficient SAM variant, RepViT-SAM, using their newly proposed CNN-based backbone, RepViT \cite{wang2024repvit}, as the image encoder.
 The core idea behind RepViT is to integrate the effective design principles of efficient Vision Transformers (ViTs) into lightweight CNNs.
 These design principles are applied at three levels: block-level, macro-level, and micro-level.
 At the block level, RepViT separates the token mixer and channel mixer \cite{yu2023metaformer}, reduces the expansion ratio \cite{graham2021levit}, and increases the width of blocks.
 For the macro design, it incorporates early convolutions \cite{xiao2021early} as the input stem, deepens the down-sampling layers \cite{liu2022convnet}, employs a simpler classifier, and adjusts the block ratios across stages \cite{radosavovic2020designing}.
 At the micro level, only 3x3 convolutions are used, and Squeeze-and-Excitation layers \cite{hu2018squeeze} are applied only in odd-numbered blocks.
 RepViT-SAM is trained by following the same distillation pipeline in \cite{zhang2023faster}, claiming to achieve a 10x increase in inference speed compared to MobileSAM.